- Why?

 metadata with YAML.
 It can be provided either as a separate file with

-parameter or be directly embedded in Markdown file as YAML
+--metadata-file parameter or be directly embedded in Markdown file as YAML

 header.
 Here is a simple metadata header example: